Meet the Pro Wrestling Stories Team!

 Founder and Editor-in-Chief

 JP Zarka created Pro Wrestling Stories in 2015.
-He’s a writer, producer, former host of The Genius Cast podcast alongside Lanny Poffo, teacher/assistant principal, enjoys playing guitar, songwriting, and spending time with his lively daughter!
-Originally from Chicago, he has called London home since 2008.
+He’s a writer and editor-in-chief here at PWS, a podcast producer, former co-host of The Genius Cast with Lanny Poffo, and an elementary school assistant principal who enjoys playing guitar and spending time with his lively daughters!
+You can see him in recent episodes of “Autopsy: The Last Hours of…” on Reelz in the United States and Channel 5 in the U.K. Originally from Chicago, he has called London home since 2008.

 Javier Ojst is an old-school wrestling enthusiast currently residing in El Salvador.
 He’s been a frequent guest on several podcasts and has a few bylines on TheLogBook.com, where he shares stories of pop culture and retro-related awesomeness.
 He has also been published on Slam Wrestling and in G-FAN Magazine.